pts/liigboot/README.txt

 autodetects which partitions contain bootable operating system.
 Liigboot provides full with the default settings, not configuration needed.
 The bootloader code resides in the initial 1 MiB of the hard disk, in front of first parititon.
-Liigboot also contains a copy of GRUB (legacy, not GRUB2) and memtest86+.
+Liigboot also contains a copy of GRUB (GRUB4DOS, which is more similar to legacy than GRUB2) and memtest86+.
 Liigboot comes with a Liigresc, a larger, 128 MiB image (out of which 16 MiB is used), which contains a command-line rescue system based on Tiny Core Linux, with (wired) networking support.
 This can be used for some rescue and data recovery in case the main operating systems fail to boot.

 Feature support: